 Since it was first opened in 1834 the Excelsior Vittoria has been owned and managed by the Fiorentino family – indeed, the General Manager today is Mr Guido Fiorentino.
 Of course, its buildings have been renewed and expanded in the last 180 years.
 But I believe that the aura of grandeur has been constant.
 That is why it has always attracted the sort of artistic folk who know what real luxury is all about – people of the stature of Richard Wagner and Enrico Caruso.
 It is the grand hotel par excellence of Sorrento.
 Small wonder, then, that there has to be a gentleman at the gate to decline entry to the many sightseers who – understandably – want to wander through the hotel’s 20,000 square metres of luscious gardens to look at one of the best views on the Italian coast.

 The hotel is right in the centre of town, but the gardens keep the hustle and the bustle well away.
 And, on the other side, there is the sheer drop of the cliff and then the sea.
 Should you wish to get close to the water, the hotel’s private lift will waft you right down to sea level.
 But I usually prefer to remain on the terrace, shaded from the sun and with a pot of Earl Grey at my side.
 Tea is my normal afternoon ritual, and there can be few places in Christendom more charming for its enactment than the terrace of The Grand Hotel Excelsior Vittoria (especially after one of the kind waiters or waitresses has turned off the canned music).
 To reach it requires a meander through some of the sitting rooms, which I find so delightfully old-fashioned and so exquisitely furnished that sometimes I wonder if I have wandered onto the set of a film about the Edwardian nobility.
 Typically, the chairs in the Winter Garden are originals, designed in the Liberty style by the great Ernesto Basile (1857-1932).

 The service throughout the hotel is properly traditional, too, and the smart and courteous members of staff on this visit, as previously, were careful to use my name – a tribute, I think, to the high standards maintained by the vivacious and charming lady Manager, Tiziana Laterza (pictured, with your correspondent and the Executive Chef).
 She ensures that hers is one of those rare establishments where simply nothing is too much trouble for the guests.
 Did I need a golf buggy to transport me to the end of the hotel drive?
 It was there.
-Did I feel a rug might be convenient by my bed?
-It appeared.
-Did the idea of an electric fan in my bedroom appeal?
-It was soon on hand.

 Piazza Tasso 34, 80067 Sorrento, Italy.